zadzora/PeakFlow/README.md

 💾 Portable: Just a few files—no installer needed.

-📦 Files Included
-PeakFlow.py – the main application

-logo.png – used as the app window icon

-logo.ico – can be used for Windows shortcut or distribution

 🚀 Getting Started
 Install VB-Audio Virtual Cable (required for capturing system audio).